demisto/content/Packs/Carbon_Black_Enterprise_Response/Playbooks/playbook-Block_Endpoint_-_Carbon_Black_Response_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-carbonblack
+VMware Carbon Black EDR v2

 ### Scripts
 This playbook does not use any scripts.

 ### Commands
-* cb-quarantine-device
+* cb-edr-quarantine-device
-* cb-sensor-info
+* cb-edr-sensors-list

 ## Playbook Inputs
 ---